JonathanMair/databreeze/README.md

 - keys_: list of hierarchically ordered keys that will be used to drill down to the desired value
 - value_if_none: value to append to the list returned representing missing values, defaults to `None`

 ### Returns

 - value or a list of values representing the result from each dictionary supplied in `data`

 ### Usage

-Nested dictionaries: these have two levels, but could be any level of nesting:
+Consider the following nested dictionaries: these have two levels, but could be any level of nesting:

 ```
 d = {"name": "Tony", "contact": {"phone": 878787878, "city": "Madrid"}}